aghouraf/Docs/aspnetcore/web-api/advanced/api-conventions.md

 [!code-csharp[](api-conventions/sample/Controllers/ContactsConventionController.cs?name=apiconventiontypeattribute)]

-3.. <xref:Microsoft.AspNetCore.Mvc.ApiConventionTypeAttribute> applied to an assembly - Applies the convention type to all controllers in the current assembly. e.g.
+3.. <xref:Microsoft.AspNetCore.Mvc.ApiConventionTypeAttribute> applied to an assembly - Applies the convention type to all controllers in the current assembly.
+For example:

 [!code-csharp[](api-conventions/sample/Startup.cs?name=apiconventiontypeattribute)]